lupyuen/lupyuen.github.io/src/starpro64.md

 Nope it's a totally different beast!

 Docs are so much better! (??? pages)

+iTerm: Edit > Paste Special > Paste Slowly

+Settings > Advanced > Pasteboard

+Delay in seconds between chunks when Pasting Slowly: 1 second

+Number of bytes to paste in each chunk when Pasting Slowly: 16

 _(Thanks to PINE64 for providing the Prototype StarPro64)_